rocket-pool/old.docs.rocketpool.net/src/guides/node/performance.md

 This will let you keep tabs on your total network usage, which might be helpful if your ISP imposes a data cap.

-## Third-party Performance Monitoring
+## Third-Party Performance Monitoring

 The best monitoring uses a Swiss-cheese model: every tool has holes, but if you stack them on top of each-other there is less of a chance anything falls through and catches you by surprise.

 Please note that these third-party tools are used by the Rocket Pool community, but are not officially endorsed or supported by the Rocket Pool team.
 If you have a tool suggestion, or are a tool owner, you are very welcome to add a pull request with details on your tool.

-### Beaconcha.in website: using the beacon chain as a metric source
+### Beaconcha.in Website: Using the Beacon Chain as a Metric Source

 The [Beaconcha.in](https://beaconcha.in) block explorer website and app provide a way to track your validator's performance by looking at it's on-chain activity.
 They also have the option to receive [email notifications](https://beaconcha.in/user/notifications) for significant events like downtime.
 Navigate to their site, and enter the public key for your validator in the search box on the top of the screen.

 ::: tip
 If you forgot your validator's public key, you can easily retrieve it with the command `rocketpool minipool status`.